aliason/fertility-rates/README.md

 The project is divided into two stages:
 * Preparation and planning
     * Research: background information, data sources, and analytical objectives.
-    * Clean and preprocess the data for analysis.
+    * Data cleaning and preprocessing
-    * Deliverable: A brief interim report (2-4 pages) outlining the background, dataset, initial explorations, and at least 2 focused questions with possible approaches.
+    * Deliverable: A brief interim report of the background, project scope, initial explorations, and at least 2 focused questions with possible approaches.
 * Analysis and reporting
-    * Perform exploratory analysis: examine variable distributions, correlations, and relationships using statistical techniques and visualizations.
+    * Exploratory data analysis: examine variable distributions, correlations, and relationships using statistical techniques and visualizations.
     * Refine research questions based on findings.
-    * Deliverable: A 3-5 page report summarizing the abstract, background, and methodology; key findings and analysis; a discussion of limitations and recommendations.
+    * Deliverable: A report of the abstract, background, and methodology; key findings and analysis; and a discussion of limitations and recommendations.

 Note: The preparation and planning report will not be included in this repository.
-Due to scheduling conflicts, I've opted for an individual instead of group) project, resulting in a more comprehensive analysis.
+Due to scheduling conflicts, I've opted for an individual (instead of group) project, resulting in a more comprehensive analysis.

 Detailed instructions are provided in the `project-description.ipynb` file.